MITgcm/MITgcm/doc/outp_pkgs/outp_pkgs.rst

 (frequency is 86400.), and will write fields which are multiple-level fields at output levels 1-5.
 The names of diagnostics quantities are ``UVEL`` and ``VVEL``.
-The second set of output files has the prefix diagout2, does time averaging every 3600. seconds, includes fields with all levels, and the names of diagnostics quantities are ``THETA`` and ``SALT``.
+The second set of output files has the prefix diagout2, does time averaging every 3600. seconds and the names of diagnostics quantities are ``THETA`` and ``SALT``.
+It interpolates vertically to the pressure levels 100000 Pa, ..., 20000 Pa.

 The :varlink:`fileFlags` parameter is explained in :numref:`diagnostic_fileFlags`.
 Only the first three characters matter.
 The first character determines the precision of the output files.
 The default is to use :varlink:`writeBinaryPrec`.
 The second character determines whether the fields are to be integrated or interpolated vertically or written as is (the default).
-The third character controls inclusion of an hFac factor.
-Whether this is permitted is determined by a diagnostic’s parsing code, see :numref:`diagnostic_parsing_array` and the file available_diagnostics.log for a given setup:  parse(3) has to be ``'R'``, parse(5) blank and parse(9:10) ``'MR'``.
+Interpolation is only available in the atmosphere.
+The desired pressure levels need to be specified in ``levels``.
+The third character is used to time average the product of a diagnostic with the appropriate thickness factor, hFacC, hFacW or hFacS.
+This is mostly useful with a non-linear free surface where the thickness factors vary in time.
+This will have an effect only for certain diagnostics, as determined by the parsing code (see :numref:`diagnostic_parsing_array` and the file available_diagnostics.log for a given setup):  parse(3) has to be ``'R'``, parse(5) blank and parse(9:10) ``'MR'``.
 Vorticity-point diagnostics cannot be hFac weighted.
-Including hFac is necessary for correct thickness weights when integrating vertically (second character ``'I'``) and shaved cells or the non-linear free surface are in use.
-It can also be useful for computing budgets when not integrating vertically.
+Note that the appropriate hFac factors are automatically included when integrating vertically (second character ``'I'``), so the 'h' is not needed in this case.

 .. table:: Diagnostic fileFlags
    :name: diagnostic_fileflags